 2. Non-chemical technologies, which include UV disinfection

 Each technology has a unique set of advantages and disadvantages.
-For example, chemical disinfection using chlorine is highly reliable and inexpensive, but it also poses safety risks related to the handling of chlorine and the creation of toxic byproducts.
+For example, chemical disinfection using chlorine is highly reliable and inexpensive, but it poses safety risks in the handling of chlorine and the creating toxic byproducts.

-When deciding which technology is best for an application, engineers typically take into consideration a range of factors, including requirements for biocidal efficiency, practicality, reliability, cost, environmental impact, and occupational health and safety.
+When deciding which technology is best for an application, engineers typically take into consideration a range of factors.
+Some of those factors include requirements for biocidal efficiency, practicality, reliability, cost, environmental impact and occupational health and safety.